rhtconsulting/miq-ci/README.md

     - Polls the configured git repository every 1 minute looking for a change to the master branch

     - If a change is detected on the master branch, the newest code is automatically imported in the DEV CFME appliance

     - This allows you to have private DEV environments that all roll-up into the DEV appliance.

     - Each contributor will check their changes into the master branch and resolve any merge conflicts and/or rebase.
 This job will then automatically detect the change to the master branch and keep the DEV appliance current with the master branch

 ### Export from DEV CFME

+  * Overview

+    - Export Automate domains, buttons,  customization templates, roles, service catalogs, and tags from the DEV CloudForms region

+    - Commits the exported data to the user-specified git repository using the user-specified commit message

+    - Tags the commit with the DEV tag to denote that this commit is where the DEV region is currently

+    - This job is the beginning job of the CFME pipeline integration.
+Once this job is executed, a new pipeline ID is created and the user can then use the pipeline view to run the rest of the jobs in the pipeline

+    -  The downstream project to be built after this job completes is Import into TEST CFME

+  * Available parameters

+    - git_repo_location - The location of the git repo including hostname and .git file location

+    - tag_name - The tag name to be given to this commit.
+This allows you to tag a feature/milestone.
+This tag name is later used to import a specific commit into a region, giving you the ability to roll forward or backwards.

+    - commit_message - The message to be used in a commit - "git commit -m $commit_message"

 ### Import into TEST CFME

+  * Overview

+    - Import the commit on the master branch in $git_repo corresponding with $tag_name into the TEST CFME appliance

+    - This job is part of the CFME build pipeline and must be triggered manually from the pipeline view

+    - The upstream job, Export from DEV CFME, must have completed successfully to run this job

+  * Available parameters

+    - git_repo_location - The location of the git repo including hostname and .git file location

+    - tag_name - The tag and associated commit that will be imported into the region.
+That value is passed into this job through the build pipeline from the Export from DEV CFME job

 ### Import into QA CFME

+  * Overview

+    - Import the commit on the master branch in $git_repo corresponding with $tag_name into the QA CFME appliance

+    - This job is part of the CFME build pipeline and must be triggered manually from the pipeline view

+    - The upstream job, Import into TEST CFME, must have completed successfully to run this job

+  * Available parameters

+    - git_repo_location - The location of the git repo including hostname and .git file location

+    - tag_name - The tag and associated commit that will be imported into the region.
+That value is passed into this job through the build pipeline from the Import into TEST CFME job

 ### Import into PROD CFME

+  * Overview

+    - Import the commit on the master branch in $git_repo corresponding with $tag_name into the PROD CFME appliance

+    - This job is part of the CFME build pipeline and must be triggered manually from the pipeline view

+    - The upstream job, Import into QA CFME, must have completed successfully to run this job

+  * Available parameters

+    - git_repo_location - The location of the git repo including hostname and .git file location

+    - tag_name - The tag and associated commit that will be imported into the region.
+That value is passed into this job through the build pipeline from the Import into QA CFME job